 3.2 Trademarks.
 The Company name and logo are the trademarks of the Company, and must not be copied, imitated, or used, in whole or in part, without the Company’s advance written permission.
 In addition, all page headers, custom graphics, button icons, and scripts are the Company’s service marks, trademarks, and trade dress, and must not be copied, imitated, or used, in whole or in part, without the Company’s advance written permission.

 3.3 License Grant.
 The Company hereby grants you a non-exclusive, non-sublicensable, non-transferable license to access the Website and its content for your personal and noncommercial use in accordance with this agreement.
-“Access” means visit the Website, use its services, and view or download its content.
+“Access” means visit the Website, use its services, and view its content, but not download without paying additional for that specific functionality if and when it is available.
 “Content” includes the text, software, scripts, graphics, photos, sounds, music, videos, audiovisual combinations, interactive features, and other materials found on the Website.

-3.4 License Restrictions. (a) The license granted in section 3.3 does not include any of the following: (i) resale or commercial use of the Website; (ii) distribution, public performance, or public display of the Website or the content; (iii) changing or otherwise making any derivative uses of the Website and the content, or any part of the Website or the content, unless the Company specifically authorizes change or derivative use in a separate written agreement with you; (iv) use of any data mining, robots, or similar gathering or extraction methods; (v) downloading (other than web page caching) any part of the Website or the content except as permitted on the Website; or (vi) any other use of the Website or the content other than for its intended purpose. (b) Your license to access the Website does not transfer ownership of or title to a copy of any content that you view or download, and the Company only authorizes you to use your copy in accordance with this agreement.
-If you download a copy of the content for your personal use, you must retain all copyright and other proprietary notices embedded in the content.
+3.4 License Restrictions. (a) The license granted in section 3.3 does not include any of the following: (i) resale or commercial use of the Website; (ii) distribution, public performance, or public display of the Website or the content; (iii) changing or otherwise making any derivative uses of the Website and the content, or any part of the Website or the content, unless the Company specifically authorizes change or derivative use in a separate written agreement with you; (iv) use of any data mining, robots, or similar gathering or extraction methods; (v) downloading (other than web page caching) any part of the Website or the content except if permitted on the Website which it generally will not be; or (vi) any other use of the Website or the content other than for its intended purpose. (b) Your license to access the Website does not transfer ownership of or title to a copy of any content that you view or when available download, and the Company only authorizes you to use your copy in accordance with this agreement.
+By default users will not be allowed to download content of any kind.
+Though not permitted generally, Members granted the option to add the paid upgrade to their membership that enables them the option to download a copy of the content for your personal use, you must retain all copyright and other proprietary notices embedded in the content.
 Any use of the Website or the content except as authorized by this agreement will terminate the license granted here.
 Unauthorized use of the Website or the content may also violate intellectual property laws or other laws.
 Unless stated here, nothing in this agreement should be construed as conferring any license to intellectual property rights, whether by estoppel, implication, or otherwise.
 The Company may revoke this license at any time.

 4 Your Account.